roku674/StarportObjects/README.md

 # StarportObjects
-Objects in C# for game objects seen in C#
+Objects in C# for game objects seen in Starport Galactic Empires